File Transfer Protocol: Data types

-Note these data types are commonly called "modes", although ambiguously that word is also used to refer to active-vs-passive communication mode (see above), and the modes set by the FTP protocol MODE command (see below).
+Note these data types are commonly called modes, although ambiguously that word is also used to refer to active vs. passive communication mode (see above), and the modes set by the FTP protocol MODE command (see below).

-For text files (TYPE A and TYPE E), three different format control options are provided, to control how the file would be printed:
+For text files (TYPE A and TYPE E), three different format control options are provided to control how the file will be printed: